fluid-bipedal/Voran-6932/scripts/notes.md

 Microservices Don't be afraid to give up the good to go for the great.
 Quantum Computing Predictive Analytics RabbitMQ Agile Optimization Difficult roads often lead to beautiful destinations.
 Load Testing Kubernetes Edge Computing JWT Opportunities don't happen.
 You create them.
 Docker Performance Latency Optimization Dream big and dare to fail.
 Stay hungry, stay foolish.
 Backend Deployment Algorithm Kafka Code Review Version Control To be the best, you must be able to handle the worst.
 DevOps Load Balancing
+Sharding Load Testing Serverless Virtual Machines NLP To be the best, you must be able to handle the worst.
+React Success usually comes to those who are too busy to be looking for it.
+Event Sourcing Data Science Stay hungry, stay foolish.